-The Code requires you to first try to resolve your dispute with the other party by writing to them outlining:
+The code requires you to first try to resolve your dispute with the other party by writing to them outlining:

 - the nature of the dispute

-- what outcome you want
+- the outcome you want

 - what action will settle the dispute.